 We would like to thank Thomas Peter, Stephan Borrmann, and Beiping Luo for the many very helpful discussions and suggestions.
-We would like to thank Aimee V. Amin, SSAI (Hampton, VA, USA) for the design of Figure 1, Michael Höpfner for providing Figure 6, Horst Jäger for his assistance in generating underlying data files for parts of Figure 10/Figure 12, and Steven Smith for providing the anthropogenic sulfur emissions data for Figure 14.
+We would like to thank Aimee V. Amin, SSAI (Hampton VA USA) for the design of Figure 1, Horst Jäger for his assistance in generating underlying data files for parts of Figure 10/Figure 12, and Steven Smith for providing the anthropogenic sulfur emissions data for Figure 14.
 The authors thank the International Space Science Institute (ISSI, Bern, Switzerland) through their support of the SSiRC science team that made this publication possible.
 We would like to thank SPARC for their support of the SSiRC activity.

 L. Clarisse is a research associate with the F.N.R.S.

 S. Kremser would like to thank the Royal Society of New Zealand for support through the Marsden Fast-Start fund.
 J.M.C.
 Plane and A.D.
-James are supported by a grant from the European Research Council (project 291332-CODITA).
-C. Timmreck and M. Toohev acknowledge support from the German federal Ministry of Education (BMBF), research program "MiKlip" (FKZ:01LP130A(CT):/01LP1130B (MT)).
-R. Weigel and M. v.
-Hobe are supported by SPITFIRE which is funded by the German BMBF under the ROMIC (ROle of the MIddle atmosphere in Climate) programme.
-Work on this review was partly supported by the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement 603557.
+James are supported by a grant from the European Research Council (project number 291332 - CODITA).
+C. Timmreck and M.Toohey acknowledge support from the German federal Ministry of Education (BMBF), research programme "MiKlip" (FKZ:01LP130A(CT):/01LP1130B(MT)).
+Work on this review was partly supported by the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement n°603557.

 The data presented in this study are listed in the provided references.
-Requests for data used in this paper can be directed to S. Kremser (stefanie@bodekerscien-
+Requests for data used in this paper can be directed to S. Kremser (stefanie@bodekerscientific.com).